Welcome to the wiki for the Collaboration in Networked Environments class!

 Networked collaboration in the news and government: activism and participatory democracy.

 How does networked collaboration figure into e-government?
 How has it affected governmental communication?
 What are the effects of a participatory culture on participatory democracy?
-What is it and how does it work?
+What kinds of crowdsourced news and activism have you come across, what made it effective/ineffective and what would make it more effective?

 - Calore, Michael.
 "Web Mashups Turn Citizens Into Washington's Newest Watchdogs."
 Wired.
 26 April 2007. <http://www.wired.com/politics/law/news/2007/04/maplight>.